How to Buy Redwood Materials Stock

 If you're an accredited investor, the first section below is for you.

-1. How to buy Redwood Materials stock as an accredited investor
+1. As an accredited investor

-2. How to invest in Redwood Materials as a retail investor
+2. As a retail investor

 While there's no way for you to invest directly in Redwood Materials right now, here are a few ideas for gaining indirect exposure.